MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/network.md

 These are based on your recent activity at work.
 Select **View Suggestions** to get ideas on how you might change or improve your current network pattern.

+## Important people

+These are people you marked as important in MyAnalytics.
+MyAnalytics will help you track your communications with these people and help you maintain healthy work relationships with them.
+MyAnalytics will remind you of unread emails from these people and tasks you need to do for them.

+In the **Suggested important people** section of the **Network** page, you can search for people and then select the star next to their names to add them to your important people list.

 ## About the network metrics

 * **Top collaborators** are based on your meetings, email, calls, and chats.
 If you hold a meeting with or exchange emails, chats, or calls with coworkers, they are considered collaborators.
-* An **active collaborator** is a coworker you collaborated with over the past four weeks, whereas **total collaborators** considers the entire past year.
+* An **active collaborator** is a coworker you collaborated with over the past four weeks, whereas **total collaborators** uses activity over the past year.
 * An **important collaborator** is a coworker who you selected as important in MyAnalytics.

-## Your network by collaboration time

-These are people you marked as important in MyAnalytics.
-MyAnalytics will help you track your communications with these people and help you maintain healthy work relationships with them.
-MyAnalytics will remind you of unread emails from and tasks you need to do for these people.

-In the **Suggested important people** section of the **Network** page, you can search for people and then select the star next to their names to add them to your important people list.

 ## Network tips